f5devcentral/f5-puppet/README.md

 ##### request_logging_profile

 Enables you to configure data within a log file for requests and responses in accordance with specified parameters.
 (Requires `standard_profiles` feature.)

 Valid options: 'none' or '/< PARTITION >/< VIRTUAL SERVER NAME >'

 ##### response_adapt_profile

 Instructs an HTTP virtual server to send a response to a named virtual server of type Internal for possible modification by an Internet Content Adaptation Protocol (ICAP) server.
 (Requires `standard_profiles` feature.)

 Valid options: 'none' or '/< PARTITION >/< VIRTUAL SERVER NAME >'

 ##### rewrite_profile

 Specifies the TCL expression that the system uses to rewrite the request URI that is forwarded to the server without sending an HTTP redirect to the client. **Note:** If you use static text rather than a TCL expression, the system maps the specified URI for every incoming request.
 (Requires `standard_profiles` feature.)

 Valid options: 'none' or '/< PARTITION >/< VIRTUAL SERVER NAME >'

 ##### rtsp_profile

 Enables a client system to control a remote streaming-media server and allow time-based access to files on a server.
-(Requires `standard_profiles` feature.)
+(Requires 'standard_profiles' feature.)

 Valid options: 'none' or '/< PARTITION >/< VIRTUAL SERVER NAME >'

 ##### service_port

-Specifies a service name or port number for which you want to direct traffic. **This parameter is required.** (Requires `service_port` feature.)
+Specifies a service name or port number for which you want to direct traffic. **This parameter is required.** (Requires 'service_port' feature.)

 Valid options: '*' or integers